Yandex Cloud

 terraform apply

-You can check the deletion of the resources using the management console.
+You can check the deletion of the resources in the management console.

 Use the update REST API method for the AdvancedRateLimiterProfile resource or the AdvancedRateLimiterProfile/Update gRPC API call.